dkk/WrappingHStack/README.md

 - Sometimes, line breaks caused by NewLine() are not shown in the preview canvas (they do work in the live preview).

 ## Support
-If you like this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck)
+If you want to support this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck)

 ## License
 WrappingHStack is released under the [MIT License](LICENSE).